Bach Flow on Homogeneous Products: Bach flow on locally homogeneous products

 Finally, we have the following:

-\begin{thm} Let $M$ be a quotient of $\mathbb{R} \times \mathbb{S}^3$ and let $p \in M$.
-Let $g$ solve equation \eqref{bachfloweqn} where $h$ is locally homogeneous.
-Then \begin{itemize} \item if $h$ corresponds to a point in $D_S$, then $(M, g, p)$ collapses to a flat three-dimensional manifold in the pointed Gromov-Hausdorff topology; \item if $h$ corresponds to a point in $D_{\infty}$, then $(M, g, p)$ collapses to a flat surface in the pointed Gromov-Hausdorff topology; \item if $h$ corresponds to a point in $D_{L_0}$, then $(M, g)$ converges to a quotient of the product of a circle and the round sphere in the Gromov-Hausdorff topology. \end{itemize} \end{thm}
+\begin{Theorem} Let $M$ be a quotient of $\mathbb{R} \times \mathbb{S}^3$ and let $p \in M$.
+Let $g$ solve equation~\eqref{bachfloweqn} where~$h$ is locally homogeneous.
+Then \begin{itemize}\itemsep=0pt \item if $h$ corresponds to a point in $D_S$, then $(M, g, p)$ collapses to a flat three-dimensional manifold in the pointed Gromov--Hausdorff topology; \item if $h$ corresponds to a point in $D_{\infty}$, then $(M, g, p)$ collapses to a flat surface in the pointed Gromov--Hausdorff topology; \item if $h$ corresponds to a point in $D_{L_0}$, then $(M, g)$ converges to a quotient of the product of a~circle and the round sphere in the Gromov--Hausdorff topology. \end{itemize} \end{Theorem}

-\begin{proof} These results follow from the previous proposition and Lemma \ref{sectionalcurvaturelemma}. \end{proof}
+\begin{proof}These results follow from the previous proposition and Lemma~\ref{sectionalcurvaturelemma}. \end{proof}

 This space is not a Lie group so the techniques used above do not apply.
 In fact, the analysis here is much simpler.
 There is a one parameter family of homogeneous metrics for $\mathbb{H}^3$ and they are all constant scalar multiples of the standard hyperbolic metric and hence Einstein.
-Therefore, by Proposition \ref{EinsteinSliceprop}, $\mathbb{R} \times \mathbb{H}^3$ is static under Bach flow.
+Therefore, by Proposition~\ref{EinsteinSliceprop}, $\mathbb{R} \times \mathbb{H}^3$ is static under Bach flow.

-\subsection{$\mathbb{R} \times \mathbb{S}^2$ and $\mathbb{R} \times \mathbb{H}^2$}
+\subsection{$\boldsymbol{\mathbb{R} \times \mathbb{S}^2}$ and $\boldsymbol{\mathbb{R} \times \mathbb{H}^2}$}

 While these spaces can be thought of as three-dimensional factors for various $1 \times 3$ products, they are more naturally viewed in terms of $2 \times 2$ products which are discussed in the next section.